ayegbakenneth/Node.js-and-its-benefits/README.md

 A comparison table highlighting Node.js scalability features versus Traditional server side technologies.

-		Node.js											Traditional Server Side
 1, Operate on a single threaded event Loop.
 2, Enable the use of JavaScript language across client and server sides.
-3, High speed and performance capability						Follows a multi-threaded blocking model.
+3, High speed and performance capability.
-											Requires separate programming languages for both front-end and backend Not as efficient as Node.js for handling high performance, real-time applications 											that requires asynchronous processing

 Develop a list of pros and cons for Node.js